Anna Maria Hall: Life

 Another of her dramas, of which she had neglected to keep a copy, was Who's Who? which was in the possession of Tyrone Power when he was lost in the SS President in April 1841.
 In 1840, she issued what has been called the best of her novels, Marian, or a Young Maid's Fortunes, in which her knowledge of Irish character is again displayed in a style equal to anything written by Maria Edgeworth.
-Her next work was a series of Stories of the Irish Peasantry, contributed to Chambers's Edinburgh Journal, and afterwards published in a collected form.
-In 1840 she aided her husband in a book chiefly composed by him, Ireland, its Scenery, Characters, &c.
+Her next work was a series of Stories of the Irish Peasantry, contributed to Chambers's Edinburgh Journal and afterwards published in a collected form.
+In 1840, she aided her husband in a book chiefly composed by him, Ireland, its Scenery, Characters, &c.
 She edited the St. James's Magazine in 1862–63.

-In The Art Journal, edited by her husband, she brought out "Pilgrimages to English Shrines" in 1849, and here the most beautiful of all her books, Midsummer Eve, a Fairy Tale of Love, was serialized.
-One of her last works, Boons and Blessings, 1875, dedicated to the Earl of Shaftesbury, is a collection of temperance tales, illustrated by the best artists.
+In The Art Journal, edited by her husband, Hall brought out "Pilgrimages to English Shrines" in 1849, and here the most beautiful of all her books, Midsummer Eve, a Fairy Tale of Love, was serialized.
+One of her last works, Boons and Blessings (1875), dedicated to Anthony Ashley-Cooper, 7th Earl of Shaftesbury, is a collection of temperance tales, illustrated by good artists.

 Hall's sketches of her native land bear a closer resemblance to the tales of Mary Russell Mitford than to the Irish stories of John Banim or Gerald Griffin.
-They contain fine rural descriptions, and are animated by a healthy tone of moral feeling and a vein of delicate humour.
-Her books were never popular in Ireland, as she saw in each party much to praise and much to blame, so that she failed to please either the Orangemen or the Roman Catholics.
+They contain fine rural descriptions and are animated by a healthy tone of moral feeling and a vein of delicate humour.
+Her books were never popular in Ireland, as she saw in the Orangemen and the Roman Catholics much to praise and much to blame, so that she failed to please either of them.

 On 10 December 1868, she was granted a civil list pension of £100 a year.
 She was instrumental in founding the Hospital for Consumption at Brompton (now the Royal Brompton Hospital), the Governesses' Institute (presumably the School Mistresses and Governesses’ Benevolent Institution), the Home for Decayed Gentlewomen (see Elizabeth Finn Care formerly the Distressed Gentlefolks' Aid Association), and the Nightingale Fund (used to set up what is now the Florence Nightingale Faculty of Nursing and Midwifery).
 Her benevolence was of the most practical nature; she worked for the temperance cause, for women's rights, and for the friendless and fallen.
 She was a friend to street musicians, and a thorough believer in spiritualism; but this belief did not prevent her from remaining a devout Christian.

 She kept the 50th anniversary of her wedding day on 20 September 1874.
 She died at Devon Lodge, East Moulsey, 30 January 1881, and was buried in Addlestone churchyard, 5 February.